CodeCrazeTech/images/README.md

 # WebMaster - Convert Website to Mobile App with Admin Dashboard

 Welcome to **WebMaster**, a project designed to transform websites into mobile applications with an integrated admin panel for managing your content.
 Below are the setup and customization instructions for both the **Mobile App** and the **Admin Panel**.

+For more detailed instructions, we recommend that you follow this documentation: [WebMaster Documentation](https://codecrazetech.github.io/webmaster/docs/intro).

 ---